GatePassPy/GatePass-OAuth-Py/README.md

 # GatePass-OAuth-Py
 Lightweight and straightfoward implementation of OAuth2.0

-### This is a work in progress and not intended to use in any production environment unless tagged any official release
+### This is a work in progress.
+Suggestions / Comments / Pull Requests

 ### Milestones
 12th September, 2020 - A custom validator for django-oauth-toolkit implementing refresh_token expiry based upon its created date